uwdata/boba-visualizer/doc/visualizer_config.md

 Available options are:

 - `f`: an algorithm based on the F-test
-- `ks` (default): an algorithm based on Kolmogorov–Smirnov statistic
+- `ks`: an algorithm based on Kolmogorov–Smirnov statistic
-- `ad`: the standardized Anderson-Darling criterion for k samples
+- `ad` (default): the standardized Anderson-Darling criterion for k samples

 For more details about these algorithms, please refer to the [paper](https://arxiv.org/pdf/2007.05551.pdf).